 - •• Don’t worry about how to respond to terrible persecution in the last days.

-- • Note: no Rapture-escape is even alluded to here — contrary to much of today's end times prophecy teaching!
+- • Some might ask here, what about the rapture of the church?
+Note: no Rapture-escape is even alluded to here — contrary to much of today's end times prophecy teaching!

 • (13) Persecution becomes an occasion for witness.

 • (15) Jesus will give you wise words to speak in your defense.